b-lukaszuk/julia_luzne_zadanka/experiment1/contents/julia_first_encounter.md

 sco(s)
 ```

 The `2:4` is Julia's range generator, with default syntax `start:stop` both of which are inclusive (and the default step is equal 1).
-You may think that under the hood it generates a vector (check it out by typing `collect(2:4)` in a Pluto's cell).
+Assume that under the hood it generates a vector.
 So, it gives us the same result as writing `myMathGrades[[2, 3, 4]]` by hand.
-However, the range syntax is more convenient, let's say I want to print every other grade out of 100 grades, then I can go with `oneHunderedGrades[1:2:end]` and voila, a magic happened thanks to the `start:step:stop` syntax.
+However, the range syntax is more convenient (less typing).
+Let's say I want to print every other grade out of 100 grades, then I can go with `oneHunderedGrades[1:2:end]` and voila, a magic happened thanks to the `start:step:stop` syntax.

 One last remark, You can change the elements that are in the vector like this.